akladnig/CamperVan/README.md

 <!--toc:end-->

 ## Campervan Design Overview
 I used [OpenScad](https://openscad.org/) to do the campervan design.
-Whilst I have used SketchUp in the past OpenScad appealed to me more as it is a programmers CAD program plus it is a parametric CAD program which allow me to quickly change a parameter to see how it affects the van layout e.g. visualising the Sofa Bed as a Sofa or a Bed, or easily changing the width of a upboard, which would cause all other dependent cupboards to adjust accordingly.
+Whilst I have used SketchUp in the past OpenScad appealed to me more as it is a programmers CAD program plus it is a parametric CAD program which allow me to quickly change a parameter to see how it affects the van layout e.g. visualising the Sofa Bed as a Sofa or a Bed, or easily changing the width of a cupboard, which would cause all other dependent cupboards to adjust accordingly.

 ## Dashboard App
 The dashboard app on ios/macos to control the electrical system is written in Flutter and communicates to the Arduino control board via websockets.
 See [Campervan Flutter](https://github.com/akladnig/campervan_flutter) for details.